doctorsoft2007/OrchardCMSCORE/Home.md

 Find the complete documentation at this address: https://orchardcore.readthedocs.io

-## Introduction to the Orchard 2.0 project
+## Introduction to the Orchard Core project

-Orchard 2.0 is a re-implementation of [Orchard CMS](https://github.com/OrchardCMS/Orchard) on .NET Core.
+Orchard Core is a re-implementation of [Orchard CMS](https://github.com/OrchardCMS/Orchard) on .NET Core.